cakephp/docs/en/core-libraries/helpers/form.rst

 .. php:method:: unlockField($name)

     Unlocks a field making it exempt from the ``SecurityComponent`` field hashing.
-This also allows the fields to be manipulated by Javascript.
+This also allows the fields to be manipulated by JavaScript.
     The ``$name`` parameter should be the entity name for the input::

         $this->Form->unlockField('User.id');